Democracy in Hong Kong: Protests and repercussions

-More recently, in 2019, a new wave of protests broke out over the mainland's proposed Extradition Bill in 2019.
-In February 2018, Hong Kong citizen, Chan Tong-kai, murdered his girlfriend Poon Hiu- wing, on Taiwanese soil, however, since an extradition agreement did not exist between Hong Kong and Taiwan, Chan could not be prosecuted.
+More recently, in 2019, protests broke out over the mainland's proposed Extradition Bill in 2019.
+In February 2018, Hong Kong citizen, Chan Tong-kai, murdered his girlfriend Poon Hiu-wing, on Taiwanese soil, however, since an extradition agreement did not exist between Hong Kong and Taiwan, Chan could not be prosecuted.
 As a result, Hong Kong's government introduced the 2019 Fugitive Offenders and Mutual Legal Assistance in Criminal Matters Legislation Bill also known as the Extradition Bill.
 This bill would allow the transfer of fugitives to jurisdictions where formal extradition treaties did not exist, including Taiwan and mainland China.
 However, strong opposition from the general Hong Kong population halted the implementation of this bill.
-Following the introduction of the bill, citizens responded with political and social unrest.
+Political and social unrest ensued after the introduction of the bill.
 Anti-extradition protesters stormed the streets of Hong Kong and in July 2019 protestors forced their way into Hong Kong's parliament.
 Ultimately, the Extradition Bill of 2019 was withdrawn and protests ended shortly after.

 In May 2020, chaos ensued and pro-democracy politicians in Hong Kong were dragged from the chamber by security guards during arguments over a new leader of the house committee being appointed by a pro-Beijing legislator at the Legislative Council.
 Precipitated by a Chinese national anthem bill that would criminalise disrespect of the anthem; the lawmakers argued over who should control the house committee in the legislature.
 Seven of these pro-democratic lawmakers, including six men and one woman, were detained by Hong Kong authorities in October 2020, on charges of contempt and interfering with members of the council.
 None of the pro-Beijing lawmakers were arrested.

-However, during a period of large-scale protests in 2020, the Standing Committee of the National People's Congress passed the controversial Hong Kong national security law.
-The law criminalises acts that were previously considered protected free speech under Hong Kong law and establishes the Office for Safeguarding National Security of the CPG in the HKSAR, an investigative office under Central People's Government authority immune from HKSAR jurisdiction.
+However, during a period of large-scale protests in 2020, the Standing Committee of the National People's Congress passed the controversial Hong Kong national security law, which criminalises acts that were previously considered protected free speech under Hong Kong law and establishes the Office for Safeguarding National Security of the CPG in the HKSAR, an investigative office under Central People's Government authority immune from HKSAR jurisdiction.
 The United Kingdom considers the law to be a serious violation of the Joint Declaration.
-In October 2020, Hong Kong police arrested seven pro-democracy politicians over tussles with pro-Beijing politicians during the Legislative Council in May.
-They were charged with contempt and interfering with members of the council, while none of the pro-Beijing lawmakers were detained.